Dark Souls III - Initial Impressions

 Combat Changes

 The main thing that I think Dark Souls II did better than its predecessor was combat.
 There was way more variety to your character's combat capabilities than ever before.
-There was huge encyclopedia of weapons that could then be combined in dual-wielding techniques when your character's stats were high enough.
+There was a huge encyclopedia of weapons that could then be combined in dual-wielding techniques when your character's stats were high enough.
 There was also a wider range of movement allowed and the combat speed respectively increased.
 It wasn't long before I had a ton of weaponry at my disposal to branch out in my combat preferences and I started to master the movement methods of the game.

 The biggest new addition they made to the combat is the inclusion of special moves for weapons when held with both hands.
 Every weapon has some special ability now that, while holding with both hands, you can initiate with what would normally be the parry button.
 In the past, this button was usually just another block for when you held the weapon with two hands, so it finally feels like they've given the button a purpose beyond using it to parry attacks with a shield.
-There is a quite a variety to these special abilities too.
+There is quite a variety of these special abilities too.
 There's certainly overlap, but what you can do with the abilities can certainly improve your chances when encountering enemies.
 The abilities can be a stance that allows you to chain special attacks, a warcry that boosts attack damage, or even a special combo strike.

 The added variety in the special abilities makes up for the somewhat reduced variety in weapons.
-I'm still quite early in the game, but I've encountered fewer weapons and loot than what I recall in previous installments.
-It's not really much of a detriment to the game since it still gives you a good set of a weapons early on to try out.
+I'm still quite early in the game, but I've encountered fewer weapons and loot than I recall in previous installments.
+It's not really much of a detriment to the game since it still gives you a good set of weapons early on to try out.
 Considering how I've heard from several friends that the game is shorter than the rest, this gap will hopefully be filled quickly as I progress further.

 Fan-Service

 The Souls games have always had some referential touches to them in regards to the previous games that From Software has developed.
 Patches is a recurring character type, for example, who was present in some of From Software's other games.
 They've also had certain enemies or special characters reappear in some form or another.
 Sometimes it's something as simple as an item description.
-Sometimes its an actual conversation with a spiritual successor of that character, or even the armor and weapons of those characters that you can wear.
+Sometimes it’s an actual conversation with a spiritual successor of that character, or even the armor and weapons of those characters that you can wear.
 Still, each game felt like they kept that sort of referential material to a minimum.
 It seemed like they wanted to use it all as more of a nod to previous games, rather than making the stories of each game so closely tied to one another with the same armor, weapons, and items.
-There was always plenty of brand new content each time.
+There was always plenty of brand-new content each time.

 The same cannot be said for Dark Souls III, however.
 The very plot is tied to stories of the previous games, which is fine, but there are a lot of recycled assets and character types present here.
 They've even brought back kingdoms that were supposed to be long gone and provided a character from that land who behaves and looks very similar to a character from the first Dark Souls.
-It's really a minor complaint, since I love the series so much.
+It's really a minor complaint since I love the series so much.
 I don't mind seeing a lot of the gear from the previous games (mostly the first one) represented here in some form or another, but when I've seen so many assets recycled already, I have a feeling the unique significance of those items and characters may be lost by their frequent reappearances here.
 It's like a mixture of pointless fan service and corner-cutting.
-It's not a huge detriment to the experience, and if they can justify how I keep finding equipment that's supposed to be thousands of years old and long-since lost, in really exposed and obvious places, then more power to them.
+It's not a huge detriment to the experience, and if they can justify how I keep finding equipment that's supposed to be thousands of years old and long since lost, in really exposed and obvious places, then more power to them.
 The thing that concerns me, is whether they're trying to tell a new story, or tying up loose ends from the other games, even though there was no need to ever tie those up.

 Speculation

 So far, Dark Souls III has made some good first impressions.
-It's predecessor started off on a bad foot, but eventually turned it around enough for me to enjoy the game as a whole.
+Its predecessor started off on a bad foot, but eventually turned it around enough for me to enjoy the game as a whole.
 I'm hoping that this entry doesn't go in the opposite direction, ending in disappointment.
-As of right now, I'm hopeful that it will maintain the creative momentum it has to the end and brings about the fitting end that every game critic seems to be saying it is.
+As of right now, I'm hopeful that it will maintain the creative momentum it has to the end and bring about the fitting end that every game critic seems to be saying it is.